berk2k/berk2k/README.md

 **Frontend & Tools**: React, Ubuntu

-**Software architecture and design for modern large scale systems, Microservices**
+**Software architecture and design for modern large scale systems, microservices**

 🚀 Always eager to explore new technologies and build scalable, efficient solutions.